 Read more about how to get ready for GDPR and how to turn the data privacy challenge into business value in this blog by Daniel Schneiss.

 The SAP HANA team has been putting a lot of thought and research into how to best help customers to safeguard data privacy, while unlocking the full potential of their data in modern analytic use cases.
-With SAP HANA 2.0 SPS 03, we have just released a new customizable functionality that will allow organizations to anonymize live data – by providing an anonymized view of live data in SAP HANA.
+With SAP HANA 2.0 SPS 03, we have just released a new customizable functionality that allows organizations to anonymize live data – by providing an anonymized view of their data in SAP HANA.
 For more information on the new security features in this release, check out this blog.

 Let me briefly explain in a bit more detail what differential privacy and k-anonymity are about.
 These methods come into play after obvious protection measures for direct identifiers have been applied, like pseudonymizing real names or masking social security numbers.